 Annual General Meeting

-Ahead of the meeting, we asked members to send in any questions they had for the Board of Directors.
-Below are some of the questions sent in, along with responses:
+Ahead of the meeting, we asked members to submit any questions they had for the Board of Directors.
+Below are the questions received, along with the responses.

 Q1: What climate change mitigation policies do you have?
 Eg: financing solar photovoltaic and solar water heating installations alongside mortgages, and financing low energy properties.

 A1: We have always been open to assisting with finance for ‘greening’ residential properties as part of the initial mortgage advance or by providing further advances.

 Whilst we have not been offering cheaper mortgage rates for properties with good EPC energy ratings, we consider it more important to encourage customers to improve the performance of properties with poorer EPC ratings, therefore contributing towards ‘greening’ the existing UK housing stock.
 Customers benefit from reduced individual heating costs and carbon generation by using our mortgage advances and retrofitting ‘green’ features to their homes.
 We are working on how we promote this type of finance and anticipate a formal launch later this year.